 With the scorching hot temperatures in the Valley of the Sun, taking care of your property means giving attention to your landscaping and plant life to ensure its survival.
 Summer gardening is different than other seasons however.

-To help you make the most efficient use of your water this summer, here’s what to do:
+To help you make the most efficient use of your water from June to October, here’s what to do:

 Understand Your Plants

 Native plants and desert-adapted species can thrive in harsh conditions like triple-digit temperatures.
 The first step in approaching your watering routine is to examine what types of plants you have and how their individual water needs vary.